sh78/sh78.github.io/index.md

 icon: user
 ---

-# Oh Hello There
+# Hello There
 <!-- Dynamic language change, as if someone were typing -->

 I'm Sean.

-Here be rants, musings, software speak, how-to's, developer-ese, and much more.
+Here be rants, musings, software speak, how-to's, developer-ese, and perhaps more.